-For Biden, a deeply personal Memorial Day weekend observance
+Biden observes first Memorial Day weekend in Virginia, Delaware

-NEW CASTLE, Del.
-(NewsNation Now) — President Joe Biden will continue his first Memorial Day weekend as commander in chief by laying a wreath at the Tomb of the Unknown Soldier Monday morning.
+(NewsNation Now) — President Joe Biden continued his first Memorial Day weekend as commander in chief by laying a wreath at the Tomb of the Unknown Soldier Monday morning and calling on Americans to honor their sacrifices by committing toward bettering the country in a speech afterward.
 It comes after a deeply personal tribute Sunday to those lost while remembering his late son Beau, a veteran who died six years ago to the day.

-President Biden will lay a wreath at 10 a.m.
-ET.
-You can watch the event, and hear his remarks, in the player above.
+The president was joined on Monday by first lady Jill Biden, Vice President Kamala Harris and second gentleman Doug Emhoff in a somber ceremony at the Virginia cemetery’s Tomb of the Unknown Soldier, which is dedicated to the fallen U.S. service members whose remains have not been identified.

+After approaching the wreath, Biden bowed his head before the wreath and made the sign of the cross.
+Later, he delivered a Memorial Day address and called on Americans to honor their fallen heroes by remembering their sacrifices.

+The Bidens stopped by a row of gravestones after the ceremony, holding hands and speaking with a family whose relative died during World War II.

+Other dignitaries at the Arlington event included Defense Secretary Lloyd Austin and Mark Milley, chairman of the Joint Chiefs of Staff.

-As a cold rain fell, Biden made his annual appearance at the commemoration in New Castle, not far from his Wilmington home, a day before he planned to do the same at Arlington National Cemetery on the official observance.
+As a cold rain fell, Biden made his annual appearance at the commemoration in New Castle, not far from his Wilmington home Sunday.

 The death of his son from brain cancer at age 46 is ever-present for the elder Biden, with the loss defining so much of his worldview, dotting his speeches and stirring his empathy for others in pain.